Eluinhost/TeamspeakAuth/README.md

 - [pycrypto module](https://pypi.python.org/pypi/pycrypto/2.6.1)
 - [PyYaml module](http://pyyaml.org/)

-If not using a pre-built package with dependencies include you will also need the following
+If not using a pre-built package with dependencies included you will also need the following

 - NodeJS and Bower (for installing bootstrap)
 - Composer (for installing all PHP dependencies and autoloading)